snap-stanford/snap-python/doc/source/reference/GenDegSeq.rst

     The desired degree sequence, sorted in descending order.

 - *Rnd*: TRnd (input)
-    Random number generator.
+    Random number generator

 Return value:

 - PUNGraph

-The following example shows how to generate a random graph with exact degree sequence::
+The following example shows how to generate a random :class:`TUNGraph` with exact degree sequence::

     import snap